opitzconsulting/uitest.js/README.md

 #### Running the test page
-On the first call to the `ready` function on the uitest instance, the frame / popup gets created, and all configuration is applied.
+On the first call to the `ready` function on the uitest instance, the iframe gets created, and all configuration is applied.
 Now the uitest is in running mode, and the following methods may be called.

-Please note that the iframe / popup is shared between all uitest instances.Especially in popup mode this prevents too many open windows.
+Please note that the iframe is shared between all uitest instances.

 * `ready(callback)`: Waits until all sensors say the test page is ready.
-On the first call, this will also load the test page into the iframe/popup.
+On the first call, this will also load the test page into the iframe.
   The callback is called using dependency injection, see below.

 * `reloaded(callback)`: Waits until the testpage has been reloaded and is ready again.